davr59/css-export/README.md

-# Export CSS to PNG image | Exportar CSS a PNG imagen
+# export css to png image | exportar css a png imagen

 Python3 Method to consume HCTI API that converts HTML/CSS to Image.